navamikairanda/phi_sft/README.md

 ## License
 This software is provided freely for non-commercial use.
-The code builds on the differentiable version (https://github.com/williamljb/DifferentiableCloth) of ARCSim cloth simulator (http://graphics.berkeley.edu/resources/ARCSim/).
+The code builds on the differentiable version (https://github.com/williamljb/DifferentiableCloth) of the ARCSim cloth simulator (http://graphics.berkeley.edu/resources/ARCSim/).
 We thank both of them for releasing their code.

-We release this code under MIT license.
+We release this code under the MIT license.
 You can find all licenses in the file LICENSE.